 After receiving a Bachelor of Science in Business Administration from West Virginia University in 1965, Kendrick started his career with IBM.
 Three years later, he founded Datatel, Inc., which has become the worldwide leader in the development of computer software for the management of infrastructure technology for colleges, universities and foundations.
 In 2011, Datatel acquired SunGard Higher Education for $1.75 billion.
 The combined companies were renamed Ellucian and were sold in 2015 for $3.5 billion to TPG Capital.

 Kendrick also served as President of a Texas-based financial services technology company during the 1980s.
-In 1989, Kendrick became the principal investor in Woodforest National Bank in The Woodlands, Texas, which is one of the nation’s largest primarily employee-owned banks.
-Woodforest National Bank, a $9-billion entity with 5,000 employees, is a subsidiary of Woodforest Financial Group.
+In 1989, Kendrick became a principal investor in Woodforest National Bank in The Woodlands, Texas, which is one of the nation’s largest primarily employee-owned banks.
+Woodforest National Bank, a $10 billion entity with 5,000 employees, is a subsidiary of Woodforest Financial Group.

-In February 2021, Kendrick and several partners including the Arizona Cardinals Larry Fitzgerald, NFL quarterback Deshaun Watson, NBA player Kevin Durant and former tennis champion Andy Roddick purchased Collectors Universe, a leading provider of value-added services to the collectibles markets.
+In February 2021, Kendrick and several partners including the Arizona Cardinals’ Larry Fitzgerald, Phoenix Suns’ Kevin Durant and former tennis champion Andy Roddick purchased Collectors Universe, a leading provider of value-added services to the collectibles markets.
 The company authenticates and grades collectible coins, trading cards, event tickets, autographs and memorabilia.

 During the pandemic in 2020, Kendrick guided more than $2 million in charitable donations with a focus on non-profit organizations assisting those in need, while creating a fund specifically for Chase Field gameday staff unable to work during the shutdown.

-In 2019, the first two Kendrick Family Fields were dedicated at South Mountain Little League and Arcadia Little League, part of an ongoing effort to renovate existing baseball fields around the Valley which is separate from the 42 different fields the team and its Foundation have built in conjunction with APS since 1998.
+Since 2019, several Kendrick Family Fields have been dedicated as part of an ongoing effort to renovate existing baseball fields around the Valley, which is separate from the 45 “Diamonds Back Fields” the team and its Foundation have built since 1998.

-A native of Princeton, W.Va., Kendrick is an alumnus of West Virginia University and sits on the Board of Directors for the WVU Foundation.
-In 2016, Kendrick spearheaded the dedication of a memorial statue and helped his alma mater endow a scholarship in the name of the late WVU basketball player “Hot Rod” Hundley.
+A native of Princeton, W.Va., Kendrick is an alumnus of West Virginia University and has served on the Board of Directors for the WVU Foundation.
+In 2022, Kendrick founded the Country Roads Trust to support WVU athletes.
+In 2016, he spearheaded the dedication of a memorial statue and helped his alma mater endow a scholarship in the name of the late WVU basketball player “Hot Rod” Hundley.
 In 2014, he was named Philanthropist of the Year by WVU, one year after receiving an honorary doctorate from the university, considered higher education’s most prestigious recognition.
-Kendrick is the founder of the Center for Free Enterprise at WVU and he and his wife have established programs at WVU’s College of Business and Economics focused on free-market research and at the WVU Eye Institute to support children’s vision outreach programs.
+Kendrick is the founder of the Kendrick Center for an Ethical Economy at WVU, and he and his wife have established programs at WVU’s College of Business and Economics focused on free-market research.
+He also supports the WVU Eye Institute to support children’s vision outreach programs.
 Kendrick funded the WVU Hall of Traditions, which provides a first-class showcase for the tradition of Mountaineer football and serves as a recruiting focal point at WVU.
 In 2006, Kendrick was inducted into the state of West Virginia’s Business Hall of Fame and was also named to the WVU Academy of Distinguished Alumni.
 In 2011, he was inducted into the inaugural Roll of Distinguished Alumni at WVU’s College of Business and Economics.
 He also sits on an advisory board of the University of Charleston in Charleston, W.Va., where he received an honorary Doctorate degree in 2005.
 In 2016, torrential rains over parts of West Virginia caused devastating flooding in many counties and Kendrick came to the aid of his home state, setting up a relief program that raised more than $1 million.
+In 2024, WVU renamed it’s baseball stadium Kendrick Family Ballpark in recognition of his long time support of the Mountaineers.

 In 2014, Kendrick was inducted into the Sigma Nu Fraternity National Hall of Fame, an honor bestowed at the time upon just 75 people in the nearly 150-year history of the organization.
 Among those enshrined are “Bear” Bryant, Pat Riley, Archie and Eli Manning, Harrison Ford, broadcasters Al Michaels and Joe Buck, as well as former Major League managers Dick Howser and Dallas Green.
 He was inducted into the Aspen Trashmaster’s Golf Hall of Fame in 2014, and in 2015, he received the Angel Award (Man of the Year) from The Buddy Program.
 Kendrick was honored with the prestigious Herman W. Lay Memorial Award by the Association of Private Enterprise Education, named for the former Chairman of the Board of Pepsi.
 The award honors individuals who have emulated the pattern of success and philanthropy that Lay lived while representing the best that the free enterprise system produces.

-He and Randy have two children, Cal and Catie, and make their home in Paradise Valley.
+He and Randy have two children, Cal and Catie, and make their home in Paradise Valley, Arizona.